A private podcast series for founders, operators, and leaders who know: the old way of doing business is crumbling—and the future won’t build itself.

 FAQs

-COO-fessions is a bingeable, on-demand experience.
-When it drops on May 5th, you’ll get access to all episodes at once—so you can listen at your own pace.
+• COO-fessions is a bingeable, on-demand experience.
+You’ll get access to all episodes at once—so you can listen at your own pace.

 For now, this is the form it’s taking.
 And if you feel pulled to be part of it, I’d love to have you.
 If not?
 That’s okay too.
 I encourage you to take this one day at a time—just like I am.

-COO-fessions is for leaders, operators, and business owners who are questioning how business should work and want to explore what’s next.
-Whether you’re a COO, a Director of Ops, a founder, or just someone who holds a lot of responsibility behind the scenes—this is for you.
+• COO-fessions is for leaders, operators, and business owners who are questioning how business should work and want to explore what’s next.
+Whether you’re a founder, CEO, COO, a Director of Ops, member of a leadership team, or just someone who holds a lot of responsibility—this is for you.